solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 > `southcentralus`, `westcentralus`, `westus2`, `westus`,
 > `northcentralus`

+### Verify capacity

+Be sure to validate that your subscription can deploy resources in the target region.
+In some cases, the template will not create all resources if you have not enabled them.
+Reference [Resolve capacity errors for Azure Database for PostgreSQL Flexible Server].

 ## Deploy the ARM Template

+The deployment with take about \~75 minutes to setup the Virtual Machine used for the labs and samples.

 1. There are two ARM templates provided with the whitepaper.